voormedia/ec2-snapshot/README.md

 * Install the gem with <tt>gem install ec2-snapshot</tt>

-That note that /etc/hostname is used to get the name of the current instance.
+Note that /etc/hostname is used to get the name of the current instance.
 Also /proc/mounts is used to retrieve information on the filesystems to be snapshotted.

 Using the executable
 --------------------

-An executable has been provided to easily use the gems within all sorts of scripts.
+An executable has been provided to easily use the gem within your own scripts.
-Run <tt>ec2-snapshot -h</tt> to get an overview of the arguments that the executable expects.
+Execute <tt>ec2-snapshot -h</tt> to get an overview of the arguments that the executable supports.

 About EC2-snapshot